-You don’t need to be earning the big bucks to enjoy what the Edinburgh Festival Fringe has to offer.
-Here are our top tips for doing the Fringe on a budget.
+You don’t need to be rolling in cash to enjoy the Edinburgh Festival Fringe.
+Here are some top tips for doing the Fringe on a budget.

-Grab a bargain at the Half Price Hut
+Grab a bargain at the Virgin Money Half Price Hut

-With thousands of half price tickets available, the Half Price Hut on The Mound is the place to grab a bargain.
-The hut offers half price tickets for shows on the day of purchase and the following morning.
-Details of the shows can be found at the Half Price Hut, online and on the Fringe App during the Fringe.
+With thousands of half price tickets available, the Virgin Money Half Price Hut on the Mound is a must-visit for bargain hunters.
+The Hut offers half price tickets for shows happening on the day of purchase and the following morning.
+Details of which shows are available can be found during August at the Half Price Hut, online and on the Fringe App.

 See free shows

-Last year, there were nearly 700 free shows in the Fringe Programme so you’re bound to find a whole host of shows to suit your tastes.
-Free shows can be ticketed or non-ticketed so make sure that you book a ticket for any free ticketed shows that you’d like to see.
+There are roughly 700 free shows in the Fringe Programme, so you’re bound to find something that suits your tastes.
+Free shows can be ticketed or non-ticketed, so make sure you book a ticket for any free ticketed shows that you’d like to see.
 You can filter free shows online and on the app.